bradgearon/cohesive/Readme.md

 	var exampleView = new ExampleView($('.js-example'));

 means and explains nothing.
 It is also only readable in the context of the document(s) that use it.
 Without type safety, compilation, and completely separated - exactly what dependency is obvious to someone working on the document?
+It is also not possible to understand the structural dependencies that most definitely exist without fully understanding the behaviour.